Scheduling Your LLM Reinforcement Learning with Reasoning Trees: Motivation

 \section{Motivation}

 The premise of this work is that path-based metrics such as accuracy are poor indicators of a query's true learning difficulty.
 To illustrate our point, we supplement the example from the introduction with an experiment.
-As shown in Figure \ref{fg_motivation1}, we selected two distinct sets of 100 queries each from the DAPA-Math-17K dataset, using the Qwen2.5-Math-7B model.
-The blue line represents queries that have high initial accuracy but require extensive training to show further improvement.
-In contrast, the red line, standing for queries with simple tree structures, begins with low accuracy but improves rapidly.
-Although queries for the blue line appear `easier' based on their initial accuracy, queries for the red line demonstrate greater potential.
-This discrepancy highlights that path-based metrics, like accuracy, are biased measurements for learning difficulty.
+As shown in Figure \ref{fg_motivation1}, we selected two distinct sets of 100 queries each from the DAPA-Math-17K dataset, using the Qwen2.5-Math-7B model. \rebuttal{ The blue line represents `Stagnant Samples'—queries with high initial accuracy but complex reasoning structures (low r-score).
+Their flat learning curve indicates that despite high initial performance, they are difficult to improve further.
+In contrast, the red line represents `Potential Samples'—queries with low initial accuracy but simple tree structures (high r-score).
+Their steep learning curve demonstrates high learnability, where a small amount of training yields significant gains. } This discrepancy highlights that path-based metrics, like accuracy, are biased measurements for learning difficulty.
 This finding motivates us to design a new metric based on the structure of the reasoning tree.